zitadel/zitadel/docs/docs/guides/authentication/login-users.md

 4. The user will have to authenticate using the demanded auth mechanics.
 5. Your application will be called on the registered callback path (redirect_uri) and be provided an authorization_code.
 6. This authorization_code must then be sent together with you applications authentication (client_id + client_secret) to the token_endpoint
 7. In exchange the Authorization Server (ZITADEL) will return an access_token and if requested a refresh_token and in the case of OIDC an id_token as well
+8. The access_token can then be used to call a Resource Server (API).
+The token will be sent as Authorization Header.

 This flow is the same when using PKCE or JWT with Private Key for authentication.